Cascara Syrup

 Making the Syrup

-The making of Cascara Syrup is quite a meticulous process.
-It starts with the harvesting of coffee cherries.
-The cherries are then dried, yielding a product known as ‘Cascara’.
-This Cascara is steeped in hot water, and the resulting liquid is reduced to a sticky, sweet syrup.
+The making of Cascara Syrup is a meticulous little ritual, and that’s part of the charm.
+It starts with harvesting coffee cherries.
+The cherries are dried, which yields the product we call “Cascara.”
+That dried Cascara is steeped in hot water, and the resulting fragrant liquid is reduced with sugar into a sticky, sweet syrup that clings to the back of a spoon.
+Want to nerd out on where those cherries come from in the first place?
+Our walkthrough of coffee production connects every dot from farm to cup.

-Whether you’re a coffee connoisseur or a casual sipper, Cascara Syrup is your ticket to a whole new level of coffee appreciation.
-With its unique taste and multiple health benefits, it’s time to make this wonderful syrup a staple in your kitchen!
+Whether you’re a card-carrying coffee connoisseur or a happy casual sipper, Cascara Syrup is your ticket to a whole new level of coffee appreciation.
+With its unique taste and its health benefits, it deserves a permanent spot on your counter right next to the kettle.

 Interesting Fact to Know